MicrosoftDocs/azure-devops-docs/docs/work/productivity/productivity-tips.md

 ###Alert a team member about a change - @mentions control

 >[!NOTE]
-><b>Feature availability: </b>The **@mention** special control is currently supported only from Team Services or the web portal for TFS 2015.2 or later version.
+><b>Feature availability: </b>The **@mention** special control is currently supported only from VSTS or the web portal for TFS 2015.2 or later version.
 For on-premises TFS, [you must configure an SMTP sever](../../tfs-server/admin/setup-customize-alerts.md) in order for team members to receive notifications.

 When leaving a code comment in a pull request, you can type **@** to trigger the **@mention** identity picker.
 From the identity selector, you'll see a list of those people that you have you've recently mentioned.
 You can choose one of those names or type in the name of the person you are looking for to perform a directory search.